yhong4/WebsiteInformationComparator/README.md

 *Description
-The project is practical project providing a solution that implmenting GRPC with VueJS and C#.
+The project is demo project providing a solution that implmenting GRPC with VueJS and C#.
 Front-end: VueJS
 API: GRPC
 Back-end: ASP.NET CORE